alexbain/alexbain.github.com/source/_posts/2013-01-06-setting-up-lirc-on-the-raspberrypi.markdown

 categories: [raspberrypi]
 ---

+**March 4th Update:** I've written a follow up post that describes how to control your RaspberryPi universal remote from the web.
+Please check out [Controlling LIRC from the web](/blog/2013/02/23/controlling-lirc-from-the-web/) for instructions on how to install and configure the software.

 ### Preface

 In July 2012 I wrote a post called [Universal remote experiments](/blog/2012/07/08/universal-remote-experiments/) about creating a web controlled universal remote from the electronics up.
 The first platform I started with was an Arduino Uno.
 After much experimentation I learned that asking an Arduino to maintain a WiFi connection, maintain a TCP socket with a host computer, and send/receive IR signals was a bit much.
 With the limited memory and storage I had a hard time managing memory and keeping the system stable.
 I was, however, able to build a functional prototype: